 Obsessing over my problems… guarantees one thing: I’ll get to keep them.
 My mind does everything it can to convince me that it’s essential to maintain an intense focus on what’s wrong, what I did wrong and how I should have been different.

 It never works (or if it does, it’s a miracle).
-There’s good reason why not: your mind is busying itself with lack, with your lack, with the world’s lack, with how other people lack or lacked what you need; and/or it’s busy with wrongness and how you are wrong, they wrong and the whole world is wrong.
+There’s a good reason for this: your mind is busying itself with lack, with your personal lack (aka ‘inadequacy’), with the world’s lack, with how other people lack or lacked what you need; and/or it’s busy with wrongness and how you are wrong, they wrong and the whole world is wrong.

-This is like trying to find the North Pole in Antarctica — it looks right when you’re in the middle of the snowy tundra, but it’s not.
+This is like trying to find the North Pole in Antarctica — it looks like you’re in the right place when you’re in the middle of the snowy tundra, but you’re not.

 Focusing on the source of pain